It is a condition that often results after your immune system works to fight an infection or other disease.

-In some cases, lymphocytosis is one of the first signs of certain blood cancers, including chronic lymphocytic leukemia (CLL), which is the most common type of leukemia seen in adults.
+In some cases, lymphocytosis is one of the first signs of certain blood cancers, including chronic lymphocytic leukemia (CLL), the most common type of leukemia in adults.

 More tests are usually needed to rule out other medical conditions and make a firm diagnosis of the cause of lymphocytosis.